ForlinxEmbedded/ForlinxEmbedded.github.io/platform/ti/ok62xx-c/OK62xx-C_Linux-6_1_33_User_Manual.md

 ![Image](./images/OK62xx-C_Linux-6_1_33_User_Manual/1718864608095_b0cd1b90_fcf0_4ebb_8834_cbe80f1d76a7.png)

-Note: The photo taking function can only be activated after starting the preview
+**Note: The photo taking function can only be activated after starting the preview.**

 Click Stop to stop it.